-d) Ms. Maria A. Ioannou remains on the BoD of the Company as Non-Executive, Non Independent member with effective date 12 March 2024.
+Ms. Maria A. Ioannou (Non-Executive Director, Non-Independent) resigned on 30 January 2025.

 2.2.4.
 Diversity Policy/Fitness and Probity Policy

 The Company recognizes the benefits and necessity of having an adequately diverse Board and considers diversity as requisite to maintaining a competitive advantage and meeting its business strategy.
 A diverse Board includes and makes good use of differences in the skills, regional and industry experience, background, race, age, gender, personal attributes, and other distinctions between Directors.
 Such differences are taken into account when determining the optimum composition for an effective Board composition.